hossam-create/Mnbara-Platform/docs/risk/SECURITY_DEPOSIT_FRAUD_PREVENTION.md

 **Rules:**
 - Flags are SET by arbitration outcomes, never by algorithm alone
-- Flags are READ-ONLY for matching/display — no score mutation
+- Flags are READ-ONLY for matching/display â€” no score mutation
 - Flags DO NOT automatically block users
-- Travelers see: "This buyer has limited history" (generic) — no flag details exposed
+- Travelers see: "This buyer has limited history" (generic) â€” no flag details exposed

 ## 3.2 TravelerRiskFlag